openshift/enhancements/enhancements/metadata/user-tag-management.md

 ### Drawbacks

-1. User intervention maybe required in some cases for failure resolution of opcode driven operations.
+1. User intervention is required in some cases for failure resolution of opcode driven operations.
 2. HA is not supported for the controller.
 3. Override of global configurations specific to cloud provider are not supported.
-4. Preservation of pre-existing tags or tags added using external tools on cloud resources is not guaranteed.
+4. Pre-existing tags or tags added using external tools on cloud resources can be updated using the controller.
-If the tags are managed by controller, pre-existing tags can be updated via update operation.
 5. Cloud provider tag policies will conflict with operations supported by controller.
 A review of the policies is required before usage of the controller.